 - Slice the onions and roughly chop the garlic and place it in the soup pot

 - Remove the first layer of the lemongrass and cut them into large chunks.
 Use the back of your knife or something blunt like a rolling pin to smash it to release the oils.
 Place them in the pot

 - Cut the chilies in half and place them in the pot

 - Slice the galangal and place it in the pot

-- Add the stock and water into the put and set the pot on medium high heat until it starts to boil
+- Add the broth and water into the pot and set the pot on medium-high heat until it starts to boil

 Putting It Together